(Translate this site)

 and you my most dear.

+There was something about the thing which strongly attracted me.
+But I knew better.
 I tried focusing on my shush net node through the mounting pain, to call for help from the Pagnew.
+And inadvertently ran smack into the waiting mind of the white witch.

+It was a searing, white hot thing.
 For just the briefest instant, it burned like the fires of hell.

 But that only lasted until I'd revved up enough to synchronize with it.
-You might say the experience was something like suddenly realizing your clothing had snagged onto a moving train and if you didn't manage to jump on you'd be dragged under the wheels.
+You might say the experience was something like suddenly realizing your clothing had snagged onto a moving train, and if you didn't manage to jump on you'd be dragged under the wheels.

 Yep, I'd say that pretty much sums up the feeling of initial link up.

-Too, when my own rhythms matched pace with the other, my pains, sorrows and fears all fell away as if by magic.
+Too, when my own rhythms matched pace with the other, my pains, sorrows, and fears all fell away as if by magic.
+I began to realize what had been happening to me over the past couple of hours.

 Symantici and I were in Sol direct link again.
-We had been before, but my conscious mind had been only partially engaged then, and so was stunned upon awakening.
-It didn't understand what was going on.
+We had been before, but my conscious mind had been only partially engaged then, and so was stunned upon awakening; it didn't understand what was going on.
 Now I was consciously in the link, and everything was crystal clear.

 Symantici and I were one.
 Our united identity spun lazily about its axis, joyous in its completeness and contentment.